-Meat from marine mammals, game, birds and fish has been the main ingredient in Greenlandic food for generations.
-In the old days meat was an extremely important part of the Greenlandic diet because it provided energy and nourishment all year round.
-This was needed for the physically demanding existence where the harsh Arctic winter could seriously tax one's reserves of energy.
+Meat from marine mammals, game, birds, and fish has been the main ingredient in Greenlandic food for generations.
+In the past, meat was an extremely important part of the Greenlandic diet because it provided the energy and nourishment that was needed all year-round to survive the physically-demanding existence of the harsh Arctic winter that could seriously tax one's reserves of energy.

-Greenlandic food is a culinary experience, and the ingredients are usually organic, since fish, game and marine animals roam free in their natural environment.
+Greenlandic food is a culinary experience, and the ingredients are usually organic, since fish, game, and marine animals roam free in their natural environment.
 The Greenlandic culinary culture is also closely tied to the old hunting community's strong social solidarity, where vital necessities depended on the catch being shared.
-Today food and mealtimes remain a central part of Greenlanders' characteristic hospitality.
+Today, food and mealtimes remain a central part of Greenlanders' characteristic hospitality.
 We go to a local restaurant where a plentiful buffet is served.
-The tasting will depend on what has been caught, like a variety of fish, maybe muskox, seal and other delicacies.
+The tasting will depend on what has been caught, such as a variety of fish, muskox, seal, and other delicacies.